Surrender (Diana Ross album)

 The album reached number 56 on the US Billboard 200 and peaked at number 10 on the US Top R&B/Hip-Hop Albums, selling over 200,000 copies.
-Following the massive success of the #1 single "I'm Still Waiting" in the UK, Surrender was reissued under that title, and the hit single was added to the track listing.
+Following the massive success of the number 1 single "I'm Still Waiting" in the UK, Surrender was reissued under that title, and the hit single was added to the track listing.
 Another hit on the album was "Remember Me", which reached the top 20 in the US (where it sold over 500,000 copies) as well as the top ten in the UK.
-The album charted at #56 in America and #10 in the UK, earning a silver disc for UK sales in excess of 60,000 copies.
+The album charted at number 10 in the UK, earning a Silver disc for UK sales in excess of 60,000 copies.

 Critical reception

 Allmusic editor William Ruhlmann rated the album three out of five stars.